 I come from a family where art and communication with artists have been emphasized through generations.
-My great grandfather, Lucien Claudius Dedichen, was Edvard Munch's doctor and friend, and my other great grandfather, Hans Blehr, was married to Tulla Larsen, who earlier had been engaged to Edvard Munch.
-Blehr was first married to my great grandmother, Agnes Mowinckel, who was an actress, theater instructor, and who introduced French avant garde theater in Norway.
+My great grandfather, Lucien Claudius Dedichen, was Edvard Munch's doctor and friend, and my other great grandfather, Hans Blehr, was married to Tulla Larsen, who previously had been engaged to Edvard Munch.
 My first job in the art world after graduating from the university was at the Munch Museum.

 Munch at the Munch Museum